JonathanGrossman/mongodb_basics/01_getting_started.md

 run().catch(console.dir);
 ```

 We'll discuss the code above down below.
-If you try running your code now (entering in the terminal `node connect.js`), you'll get an error that looks something like this.
+In the line that defines the url (i.e., `const url = ...`), be sure to replace the string with the connection string you copied in the previous section when you connected your IP address to your MongoDB account.
+If you didn't copy that string, go back to the previous section and copy the string.
+If you try running your code now (entering in the terminal `node connect.js`), you'll get an error that looks something like this:

 ```node
 internal/modules/cjs/loader.js:983